 Love classic tuna noodle casserole, but looking for something a little lighter and more nutritious?
 Then you’ll love this healthy tuna noodle casserole recipe!

 Do you guys remember the tuna noodle casserole that seemed to find itself on dinner tables everywhere in the 80’s and 90’s?
-I’m continuing my McCormick recipe partnership this year, and for this month’s post, they challenged me to create a lightened up comfort food favorite.
-Healthy Tuna Noodle Casserole it was. 🙂
+I always loved it, so I decided to come up with a more nutrient dense and veggie packed version, just for fun. 🙂